 But in 2020, a competitor emerged.
-Walmart, the world’s biggest retailer, is rolling out its own membership service, called Walmart+.
-It will replace Walmart’s existing grocery delivery service, called Delivery Unlimited.
-The new, expanded version will offer free shipping on a wider variety of items and other tools to make shopping easier for the store’s customers.
+Walmart, the world’s biggest retailer, introduced its own membership program, called Walmart+.
+It upgraded Walmart’s existing grocery delivery service, adding free shipping on a wider variety of items and other tools to make shopping easier for the store’s customers.

 It’s more like Amazon Prime in the beginning — a basic delivery service — than what Prime is today.
 It has some practical benefits, but it’s definitely not as full-featured as Amazon Prime.

 You can also pay $8.99 per month for a Prime Video subscription that offers access to Amazon’s video streaming features without the other perks of Prime.

-Walmart+ is slightly cheaper than Amazon Prime.
+Walmart+ membership is slightly cheaper than Amazon Prime.
 It costs either $12.95 per month or $98 per year.
 Like Amazon Prime, it has a 30-day free trial period is only 15 days.

 Free delivery has always been the primary feature of Amazon Prime’s service, and it’s the same for Walmart+.
 However, even in this area, the benefits of the two services aren’t identical.